hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 ![Pathway analysis tools](../img/pathway_analysis.png)

 ## Over-representation analysis
-There are a plethora of functional enrichment tools that perform some type of over-representation analysis.
-These tools query databases with information about gene function and interactions to do so.
+There are a plethora of functional enrichment tools that perform some type of over-representation analysis by querying databases containing information about gene function and interactions.
 Querying these databases for gene function requires the use of a consistent vocabulary to describe gene function.
 One of the most widely-used vocabularies is the Gene Ontology (GO).
 This vocabulary was established by the Gene Ontology project, and the words in the vocabulary are referred to as GO terms.

 ### Gene Ontology project